 Parentheses can be used to group subexpressions.
 The arithmetic expression syntax also (as in C) supports relational operators as "truth values" of 1 for true and 0 for false.
 Table 6-3 shows the relational operators and the logical operators that can be used to combine relational expressions.

-Table 6-3: Relational Operators
+Table 6-3.
+Relational operators

 Operator Meaning

 < Less than

 Greater than

 <= Less than or equal to

 >= Greater than or equal to

 == Equal to

-!= Not equal to